BashirHilaly/GPT-2-EssayWriter/README.md

 # GPT-2-EssayWriter

-Essayai uses the [GPT-2](https://github.com/openai/gpt-2) medium model created OpenAI.
+GPT-2-EssayWriter uses the [GPT-2](https://github.com/openai/gpt-2) medium model created OpenAI.
 For simple access to the model I used [HuggingFace.](https://huggingface.co) It contains a webscraper made in selenium to gather an infromation corpus for training

 ## Usage